qihui-wang-1/dax-assignment/README.md

 ## What to send

-Keep it around 1 page in any format.
+Keep the plan around 1 page in any format.
 Pseudocode or a sketch of a scoring function is welcome if it helps, but it's optional and we won't evaluate it as code.
+Also log the prompt if any AI tool is used.